lanzv/Master-Thesis/datasets.md

-## How to use these datasets for our experiments?
+## How to Use These Datasets for Our Experiments?

 1. choose the dataset (antiphons, no4antiphons, responsories)
 2. extract the corresponding zip file into the root directory of the repository